-Yes, many individuals who have been diagnosed with an Arrhythmia can and often will be able to qualify for a traditional term or whole life insurance policy.
+Yes, many individuals diagnosed with an Arrhythmia can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, many individuals may even be able to qualify for a No Medical Exam Term Life Insurance Policy at a Preferred Plus rate!

 This is because…

 It’s fair to say that not all “arrhythmias” are created equally!
-Sure, some may pose a serious threat to an individual but others may be so minor that they can potentially go undetected for years or in some cases throughout the entire life of the “affected” individual!
+Sure, some may pose a serious threat to an individual.
+Still, others may be so minor that they can potentially go undetected for years or, in some cases, throughout the entire life of the “affected” individual!

 Why do life insurance companies care if I have been diagnosed with an Arrhythmia?

-Or unfortunately, depending on one’s point of view, being diagnosed with an Arrythmia is a very common thing which is why most life insurance underwriters are going to be very familiar with these “types” of pre-existing medical conditions.
+Or, unfortunately, depending on one’s point of view, being diagnosed with an Arrhythmia is a very common thing, which is why most life insurance underwriters are going to be very familiar with these “types” of pre-existing medical conditions.

-They’re also going to know exactly what they are looking for in order to “spot” those who may be “seriously” ill for those who should be able to qualify for a traditional if life insurance policy without any major “complications”.
+They’re also going to know exactly what they are looking for to “spot” those who may be “seriously” ill for those who should be able to qualify for a traditional if life insurance policy without any significant “complications.”

 To get a better understanding…

-Of what a typical life insurance underwriter will be looking for, it makes sense to first get a better idea of exactly what an Arrythmia is, as well as understand what some of the more serious complications of these “types” of conditions can cause someone in “extreme” cases.
+Of what a typical life insurance underwriter will be looking for, it makes sense to get a better idea of exactly what an Arrhythmia is, as well as understand some of the more serious complications of these “types” of conditions can cause someone in “extreme” cases.

-The term arrythmia is used to define a wide range of conditions which cause the improper beating of the heart.
-This irregular heartbeat can either be too fast (tachycardia) or too slow (bradycardia) or could actually be due to some type of “irregularity” whereby someone may experience an “extra-beat” such as in cases like Bigeminy or premature ventricular contraction (PVC).
+The term arrhythmia is used to define a wide range of conditions that cause the heart’s improper beating.
+This irregular heartbeat can either be too fast (tachycardia) or too slow (bradycardia) or could be due to some “irregularity” whereby someone may experience an “extra-beat” such as in cases like Bigeminy or premature ventricular contraction (PVC).